Duodenal Switch Surgery for Weight Loss

 What is duodenal switch?

 Duodenal switch is a two-step surgery on the stomach and small intestine.
-It is a laparoscopic surgery, meaning the surgeon makes smaller cuts and you should recover faster than with a traditional open surgery.
+It is a laparoscopic surgery, with small cuts.
+You should recover faster than with traditional open surgery.

 The second part connects your new stomach to a lower section of your small intestine.
 Food spends less time in the intestine.